LogtalkDotOrg/logtalk.org/_posts/2019-12-17-the-cost-of-defaulty-representations.md

 are there any leftover choice-points as we can check in the **exit* column.
 The data only differs, as expected, for the alternative definitions of the `count_atomic/5` predicate.
 Our list have 9 elements.
-The definition in the `better` object shows the minimun number of unifications required for proving the query: 9.
-The definition in the `bad` object shows 3 + 15 unifications between a goal and the clause heads.
+The definition in the `tagged` object shows the minimun number of unifications required for proving the query: 9.
+The definition in the `defaulty` object shows 3 + 15 unifications between a goal and the clause heads.
 The 3 fact unifications are for the catchall clause as we have three `o(_)` elements in the list.
 The 15 unifications are for the 9 elements, which means that we backtrack close to